leanwriting/quantified/_posts/2017-07-17-quantified_lean.markdown

 ---
 layout: post
-title:  "Quantified Lean"
+title:  "Introduction to Quantified Lean"
 date:   2017-07-17 12:04:58 -0700
 categories: quantified
 ---

-## Quantified Lean
+Test Post
 The purpose of this site is to show examples of how to apply lean to a process supported by underlying data...